laphrog/Cloaksocks/README.md

 Then follow the instructions.
 Fast and Simple.
 The script creates a `docker-compose.yml` with your desired configuration and then starts the stack.

+### Using docker-compose directly
-if you want to run this stack with `docker-compose` make sure to check the Supported variables section first. then simply edit and run `docker-compose`
+If you want to run this stack with `docker-compose` make sure to check the Supported variables section first.
+Then simply edit and run `docker-compose-server.yaml`

 ```bash
 docker-compose -f docker-compose-server.yaml up -d